 HHL is a university-level institution and ranks amongst the leading international business schools.
 The goal of the oldest business school in German-speaking Europe is to educate entrepreneurial, responsible and effective business leaders.
 HHL stands out for its excellent teaching, its clear research focus, its effective knowledge transfer into practice as well as its outstanding student services.
-Study programs include a Master in Management program, a Master with a specialization in Finance as well as an MBA program.
-All programs can be completed full-time or part-time.
+Study programs include Master in Management programs (General Management, Finance), a Master in Entrepreneurship program as well as MBA programs (General Management, Finance).
+All programs can be completed full-time or mostly also part-time.
 HHL also runs a Doctoral Program.
 The HHL Executive Education offers state-of-the-art management seminars for executive talents.
 Besides its main campus in Leipzig, the university maintains study locations in Cologne and Munich.
 HHL is accredited by AACSB International and ACQUIN. hhl.de